 There are a number of essential steps involved in holding a federal referendum.

 Before a referendum can be held, a bill outlining the proposed changes to the constitution must be passed by both houses of the Federal Parliament or alternatively passed twice in either the House of Representatives or the Senate.
 The referendum must be held no sooner than two months and no later than six months after the bill is passed.

 The Governor-General issues a writ for a referendum which, like an election must be held on a Saturday.
 It can be held with an ordinary election but can also be held separately.

 In the four weeks after the bill is passed by parliament, the ‘yes’ case is prepares by members and senators who support the proposed changes.
 The ‘no’ case is prepared by the members and senators who oppose the proposed changes.

-To ensure voters are well informed on the proposed changes to the constitution The Australian Electoral Commission (AEC) then organises the printing and distribution of information booklets to every elector outlining the proposed alterations to the Constitution and the ‘yes’ and ‘no’ cases provided by parliament
+To ensure voters are well informed on the proposed changes to the constitution The AEC then organises the printing and distribution of information booklets to every elector outlining the proposed alterations to the Constitution and the ‘yes’ and ‘no’ cases provided by parliament